Mile Matić: Shooting spree

 At 10 PM, Matić arrived at the Doboj Railway Station.
 There, he asked a taxi driver to take him to the village of Poljice, saying that he was going to visit a friend.
 The driver took his own friend with them, and they left.
-In Poljice, Matić did not find his friend and told the driver to take him to Donje Koprivne, because he had a girlfriend there.
+In Poljice, Matić did not find his friend and told the driver to take him to Koprivna Donja, because he had a girlfriend there.
 Around 11 PM, the driver dropped him off in this village.
 From there, Matić walked to the hamlet of Velika Rijeka.
 There he came to the house of Smiljana Vasiljević, climbed the roof of the house, went down to the attic and went down to the pantry.
 He went through three bedrooms, while firing the gun, killing 18-year-old Vasiljević, her grandfather, grandmother and mother.
 Her 19-year-old brother was able to jump out of bed and rushed to the door.
 Matić knocked out his teeth with the handle of his pistol, hit him in the head with a karate technique and shot him in the head with one shot.
 He was waiting for Vasiljević's father until dawn, but he went to a friend after work.
 At around 5 AM, Matić killed Vasiljević's family dog.
 Leaving Velika Rijeka, he set fire to the house, barn and garage.

 After that, Matić went to the village of Zarječe.
 There, he went to one house and asked to sleep there, waiting for the bus.
 He was offered a meal and bed.
 Meanwhile, information about the killings reached Zarječe.
 His hosts guessed that he could be a killer, and tied him with a dog chain.
 He was then asked, "Do you know what you were doing?", and he replied, "I know I intended to continue."